Phaedra144/github-checker/README.md

 This application is a github parser with a nice bootstrap GUI and some basic functionality.
 The queries relate to activities of Green Fox Academy's students on github.

-With the application you are able to check commit activities of students, comment activities of mentors and add new students to  [organization](https://github.com/green-fox-academy).
+With the application you are able to check commit activities of students, comment activities of mentors and add new students to  [green-fox-academy organization](https://github.com/green-fox-academy).

 **Please make sure that the name of the student's main repository matches to their github handle.**